arianrhodsandlot/html-play/readme.md

   + `link`

-    If the element is an anchor element, this will be the absolute value of the anchor element's link, or it will be an empty string.
+    If the element is an [anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), this will be the absolute value of the element's link, or it will be an empty string.

   + `links`

-    All the links inside this element.
+    All the [anchor elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) inside this element.

   + `text`